Woolgoolga, New South Wales: Events

 Events include: cooking (in 2019 the celebrity chef was Justine Schofield) dancing, a kids' entertainment area, mindfulness/meditation space and a large stage for musical entertainment.
 Prior to the actual event there is an assortment of activities which encourage out-of-towners to make a vacation out of the festival.

 The scheduled 26 September 2020 festivity was canceled due to the coronavirus pandemic and restricted 20-person outdoor gatherings.
-For the 25 September 2021 event, the plan is to offer the Bollywood Express which travels from Sydney through New South Wales East Coast and ends up in Woolgoolga, Coffs Coast.
-En route, travelers will be able to enjoy a Dholi drummer performance while sitting in Indian-garland decorated carriages.